Vegan Side Dish: Chickpea Curry (Chole Masala) Recipe

 - 1/4 teaspoon red chili powder

-- Soak garbanzo beans (Kabuli chana) in water for about 10 hours or overnight.
+- Soak the chickpeas (kabuli chana) in water for about 10 hours or overnight.

-- Cook with diced carrot, water, and a teaspoon of salt.
+- Cook the soaked chickpeas with diced carrot, water, and 1 teaspoon of salt.
 Roughly mash the mixture.

-- Heat oil in a pan.
-Add mustard seeds.
-Let them crackle.
-Add chopped onion, green chili, and ginger.
-Saute till onion turns golden.
+- Heat the oil in a pan.
+Add the mustard seeds and let them crackle.
+Add the chopped onion, green chili, and ginger.
+Saute till the onion turns golden.
 Throw in the chopped tomato.
-Cook till tomato turns mushy.
+Cook till the tomato becomes mushy.

-- Add red chili powder and chole masala powder (available at Indian stores).
+- Add the red chili powder and chole masala powder.
 Stir-cook till the raw smell of the masala powder disappears.

 - Pour in the mashed garbanzo beans.
 Mix well.
 Add salt and sugar.
 Cook on low fire for 5 minutes.
 Remove from heat.
-Garnish the curry with chopped coriander leaves.
+Garnish with chopped coriander leaves.

-- The garbanzo bean curry is ready to serve.
-Serve the hot curry with poori, chapati, or with any other flatbread.
+- The chickpea curry (chole masala) is ready to serve.
+Serve with poori, chapati, or with any other flatbread.

 Photo GuideClick thumbnail to view full-size